Skip to content

 Zhonglu Tibetan Village (中路藏寨): A Hidden Gem in Danba

 Nestled in the hills of Danba County (丹巴), Zhonglu Tibetan Village is a hidden gem in Western Sichuan.
-What makes this place special is the traditional architecture, which includes stone houses (in contrast with other villages, where the houses are made with rammed earth or wood) and the many watchtowers that dot the landscape.
+What makes this place special is its traditional architecture, including stone houses (in contrast with other villages, where houses are made of rammed earth or wood) and the many watchtowers that dot the landscape.
 The houses are surrounded by terrace fields built on the side of a mountain, creating an even more beautiful landscape, especially at sunset.

 There are a couple of panoramic viewpoints from which you can get a better perspective of the village and take some nice pictures.
 Most houses are being turned into guesthouses, pretty much like in the Tibetan village of Yubeng in Yunnan (here is my guide), which is understandable since this is a good way for locals to make some money.

-Getting there: you can take a bus from Chengdu to Dangba and then take a taxi to the village.
+Getting there: take a bus from Chengdu to Dangba, then a taxi to the village.

 Yinke Village (银克村) is a beautiful Tibetan village nestled in the heart of the Siguniangshan area.
 This area is a popular starting point for trekkers exploring Changping Valley and other nearby trails.
 Unlike the Zhonglu Village, the houses in this area are built with wood.
 There is a big temple to explore and a nice viewing platform overlooking the whole village.
 Don’t forget to check it out.